-- 1. Delete standards that require architectural elevations to be part of the Final Regulating Plan as they are typically provided as separate set of plans consistent with the requirements of the Technical Manual. - 2.
+- 1. Delete standards that require architectural elevations to be part of the Final Regulating Plan as they are typically provided as separate set of plans consistent with the requirements of the Technical - 2.
 Clarify that architectural plans, where applicable, are also within the other types of plans required as part of any development order application.
 Specific standard related to when elevations are required to be submitted and the application requirements are indicated in Article 5.C.
+The amendment references the Technical Manual to clarify the types of architectural plans required at time of Public Hearing, including floor plans showing features such as recesses and projections, and openings; elevations; roof plans; and, design details, such as details of entries, required to be submitted at time of compliance with Art.
+5.C.
+Design Standards.

-CHAPTER A GENERAL
+5 CHAPTER A GENERAL